EMT-Basic

 9. IEP Information (if applicable; JPEG or PDF)

-*Medical information is collected by Broward Health during the Complio registration.
+*Medical information is collected by Broward Health during the Complio registration for the clinical requirement.

 **Applicants are required to complete and submit the Medical History and Physical Examination Form.
 Be sure to verify that all signatures and required fields are completed before submitting the form.
-Upload pages 1 through 4 of the completed form into the application.
-If your submission is accepted, you will then need to follow further instructions to upload page 5 and any related vaccination documentation to your Complio account.
-Please review the Special Requirements outlined in the Program Catalog and Student Reference Guide.
 The Physical History & Exam form must be completed within 6 months of the first day of class to be accepted during registration.

 Optional